armedbear/abcl/contrib/abcl-stepper/README.markdown

 'n' allows to jump the next (n) symbol:
-The next n feature allow to stop the stepper only when the interpreter is analyzing one of the symbols specified in the list of sys::stepper-stop-symbols or any of the exported symbols presented in any of the list of packages specified in sys::stepper-stop-packages.
+The next n feature allow to stop the stepper only when the interpreter is analyzing one of the symbols specified in the list of stepper::*stepper-stop-symbols* or any of the exported symbols presented in any of the list of packages specified in stepper::*stepper-stop-packages*.
 These variables will have initially the value NIL and if they are not modified, next will behave exactly as continue.
 It is useful when we want to step large or complex code and avoid stepping every form in